rubbieKelvin/shared/README.md

         }
 ```

 In this example, we have two models: `Author` and `Book`.
 The `Book` model has a foreign key relationship with the `Author` model.
-To customize the serialization structure, we define the `default_serialization_structure` property for the `Book` model.
+To customize the serialization structure, we define the `serializers` property for the `Book` model.

-Within the `default_serialization_structure`, we specify how we want the `Book` model to be serialized:
+Within the `serializers`, we specify how we want the `Book` model to be serialized:

 - The `'title'` field is set to `True`, which means it will be included in the serialized data.
 - The `'author'` field is defined with a custom structure.
 In this custom structure, we include the `'name'` attribute of the related `Author` model.